daltonjay/Bioplotting-Crypts/Electrical-Assembly.md

 Note: Due to the scale of the Transwell prints, resolution and stability of motion are necessary over speed, so it is recommended a further 3 digital pins are reserved to enable microstepping on the controllers.

+# Future Directions

+## Closed Loop Control System

+To keep the overall price down for the crypt bioplotter and due to the relatively light system used, encoders/resolvers were not included in our original design.
+However, in the interest of increasing reliablity and removing any potential positioning error in the device, replacing the basic NEMA 17 Stepper Motors with a set that has built in encoders might be fruitful.
+A potential iteration of the software could include an option for including feedback from these encoders to ensure proper positioning is achieved, at least on the motor end--a different methology would be necessary to account for lash error.
+Closed loop control would be especially important in a drop-on-demand delivery system where increased precision and control of individual cell distribution control are critical.

+## UV Crosslinking

+Only covering the bottom of the crypt with Collagen IV has the advantage of hastening print times and making crosslinking unnecessary.
+However, should layers of the protein be required a simple UV light source could be integrated with the print head to flash crosslink the protein.
+Control of this mechanism would have to be left to a relay wired to the Arduino Uno, flashing the lamp on and off when a layer was positioned properly.
+The existing voltage sources can be used to provide both the relay current and the lamp power.

+## Droplet on Demand

+By far the most difficult to introduce electronically, creating a DoD system would require alterations in our syringe structure and pump, allowing us to quickly heat or use electrostatics to expel a single drop of the cell solution.
+Most of the work would need to be done on the mechanical side, but a custom driving system would need to be integrated with the electronics.

 ## Bill of Materials

 Item         | Quantity  |Cost (per unit)